 - 1. Numerator: The number of children under age 3 living in a household in which there is more than one person per room or more than two people per bedroom - 2.
 Denominator: The number of children under age 3 living in a household reporting valid household size and providing data regarding the number of rooms and bedrooms in the household - 3.
 The sample was limited to the number of children under age 3 with valid household size and housing structure data.
 Children living in group quarters were excluded from the sample. - 4.
 Race/ethnic groups were calculated using the Hispanic origin and race variables provided in the ACS.
-From these two variables, four mutually exclusive race/ethnic groups were created: White, non-Hispanic; Black, non-Hispanic; and Other.
+From these two variables, four mutually exclusive race/ethnic groups were created: White, non-Hispanic; Black, non-Hispanic; Hispanic; and Other.
 The "Other" category includes those who identified as "American Indian alone," "Alaskan Native alone," "American Indian and Alaskan Native tribes specified," "Asian alone," "Native Hawaiian and other Pacific Islander alone," "Some other race alone," or "2+ major race groups." - 5.
 All estimates were calculated in Stata 17 using both ACS person-level weights, to provide national and state representative estimates, and replicate weights to appropriately adjust standard errors to account for any sampling bias. - 6.
-The US Census Bureau recommends using a 90% confidence interval for evaluating the accuracy of estimates using ACS data. - 7.
-Four states had estimates with confidence interval widths that were larger than the US Census' recommended 10% margin in 2019.
-Alaska, the District of Columbia, Rhode Island, and Vermont had out of range confidence interval values ranging from 11.8% to 14.5%. - 8.
-Due to data quality concerns regarding 2020 ACS data, 2019 data were used for this measure in the 2022 Prenatal-to-3 State Policy Roadmap.
-Data for this measure are the same as those reported in the 2021 Roadmap.
+The US Census Bureau recommends using a 90% confidence interval for evaluating the accuracy of estimates using ACS data. - Six states had estimates with confidence interval widths that were larger than the US Census' recommended 10% margin in 2021.
+Alaska, Delaware, the District of Columbia, Hawaii, Montana, and Vermont had out of range confidence interval values ranging from 10.5%% to 17.1%.